emersonfbarros/backend-challenge-klever/README.md

 **Warning:** This project is a work in progress.
 There are tasks to complete so that all challenge requirements are met.
 But the application itself is already complete and working.

-- Some unit and integration tests still need to be created.
+- Some integration tests still need to be created.
 - A Makefile will be added for build and deployment automation.
 - Instructions for starting the application via a Docker container will be provided.